 Vassili Moussis is a senior foreign counsel at Anderson Mōri & Tomotsune.
 He is an English-qualified solicitor and a registered foreign lawyer (Gaikokuho jimu bengoshi) with the Japanese Bar.
-Prior to joining Anderson Mōri & Tomotsune in Tokyo, he practised EU, UK and international competition law in Brussels and London for nearly 10 years at leading UK and US firms, mainly in the fields of merger control and antitrust investigations.
+Prior to joining Anderson Mōri & Tomotsune in Tokyo, he practised EU, UK and international competition law in Brussels and London for close to 10 years at leading UK and US firms, mainly advising on merger control matters and antitrust investigations.